parkjumsun/infra-config-repo/README.md

 It contains common Kubernetes (k8s) configurations with a Jenkinsfile to set up the pipeline and simplify deployment.

 Additionally, I’ve added a git submodule to demonstrate the infrastructure setup of my personal project.
-You can see how I configure my personal system through submodule repository.
+Anyone can see how I configure my personal system through submodule repository.

 Here is a list of infrastructure tool included in this repository.